rkgtech/gigaspaces-sbp-jekyll/kafka-intgeration.markdown

 ## Kafka consumers

 Kafka persistence library provides a wrapper around native Kafka Consumer API to preset configuration responsible for GigaSpace-Kafka protocol serialization.
-Please see com.epam.openspaces.persistency.kafka.consumer.KafkaConsumer, example of how to use it could be found in <project_root>/example module.
+Please see `com.epam.openspaces.persistency.kafka.consumer.KafkaConsumer`, example of how to use it could be found in `<project_root>/example` module.

 ##Customization

 - Kafka persistence was designed to be extensible and customizable.
-- If you need to create a custom protocol between GigaSpace and Kafka, provide an implementation of AbstractKafkaMessage, AbstractKafkaMessageKey, AbstractKafkaMessageFactory.
+- If you need to create a custom protocol between GigaSpace and Kafka, provide an implementation of `AbstractKafkaMessage`, `AbstractKafkaMessageKey`, `AbstractKafkaMessageFactory`.
-- If you would like to customize how data sync operations are sent to Kafka or how Kafka topic is chosen for given entity, provide an implement of AbstractKafkaSpaceSynchronizationEndpoint.
+- If you would like to customize how data sync operations are sent to Kafka or how Kafka topic is chosen for given entity, provide an implement of `AbstractKafkaSpaceSynchronizationEndpoint`.
-- If you want to create a custom serializer, look at KafkaMessageDecoder and KafkaMessageKeyDecoder.
+- If you want to create a custom serializer, look at `KafkaMessageDecoder` and `KafkaMessageKeyDecoder`.
-Kafka Producer client (which is used under the hood) could be configured with a number of settings, see Kafka documentation.
+- Kafka Producer client (which is used under the hood) could be configured with a number of settings, see Kafka documentation.